Iswaryag5/Iswaryag5/README.md

 =================================================================================================================================
 I'm an aspiring data analyst.
 ------------------------
 I have a background in software testing and a strong passion for data analysis.
-I'm currently seeking opportunities to leverage my skills and grow as a data professional.
+I'm currently expanding my expertise in data analysis, seeking opportunities to leverage my skills and grow as a data professional.

 ## About Me